amouro/drupalden_iwakuni_2023/section-3.md

 <!--
 These are pagragraphs in CJK about

-What to do if you receive a positive COVID-19 notification from a public health center
+"What to do if you receive a positive COVID-19 notification from the public health center"

 You can see the paragraph rarely has spaces in the sentence.
+To index the content and make it easy to search, usually requires extra treats.

 (We use kuromoji when we index the data in Elastice search to get the text indexed and split into words correctly.)

 <b>Next slide >>>>></b>